DocHatty/Vulpes-Celare/README.md

 Licensing structures may include standalone commercial licenses, dual-license models, OEM/embedded agreements, or strategic IP arrangements.
 Initial discussions are lightweight and exploratory.

+Where applicable, licensing terms may be coordinated with standard institutional IP processes; this is handled collaboratively during the commercial discussion.

-If you are exploring licensing, acquisition, or strategic integration, please open a [GitHub Issue](https://github.com/DocHatty/Vulpes-Celare/issues) or contact the maintainer to initiate a conversation.
+If you are exploring licensing, acquisition, or strategic integration, please open a [GitHub Issue](https://github.com/DocHatty/Vulpes-Celare/issues) (public or private) or email [andrew@vulpescelare.com](mailto:andrew@vulpescelare.com) to start a licensing conversation.

 ## Contributing